Stress Hurts Gum Health

 Dry Mouth Complications

-A dry oral environment allows bacteria to travel with greater ease through your mouth, meaning you have an increased chance of contracting oral infections like gum disease.
+A dry mouth allows bacteria to travel with greater ease through your mouth.
+This means you have an increased chance of contracting oral infections like gum disease.
 Lower this risk by drinking plenty of water and seeking stress relief.
 This way you can avoid risk factors like dry mouth that can lead to gum disease.